OutSystems/docs-odc/src/eap/building-apps/timers/intro.md

 ## Timers timeout

 By default, the timeout of a Timer is set to 20 minutes.
-You can change the timeout setting in the **Timeout in Minutes** property of the Timer.
+You can change the timeout using the **Timeout in Minutes** property of the Timer.
+There is a [maximum value](../../getting-started/system-requirements.md#timers-timeout).

 If the action associated with a Timer doesn't end within a predefined time, the action aborts and the Timer stops.
 This is an error.
 The timer tries to execute three more times.
 The number of retries isn't configurable.

+For queries inside timer logic, the **Server Request Timeout** property has a [maximum value](../../getting-started/system-requirements.md#timers-timeout).